oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

   ![](../initialize-environment/images/em-login.png " ")

-2. From the Enterprise menu, select **Configuration**, then select **Inventory and  Usage Details**
+2. From the Enterprise menu, select **Configuration**, then select **Inventory and  Usage Details**.

   ![](images/Configuration_Inventoryusages_Image_1.png)

-3. In the **Show** filter menu, select **Databases** to see all database instances managed by Enterprise Manager
+3. In the **Show** filter menu, select **Databases** to see all database instances managed by Enterprise Manager.

   ![](images/Em_Compliance_Config_Alldbs_Image_2.png " ")

-4. Analyze various database versions and number of instances for each version or you can choose PDB 18.3 highlighted above page
+4. Analyze various database versions and the number of instances for each version or you can choose PDB 18.3 highlighted above page.

-5. Explore pie chart to see the break-down of database inventory by color-code percentages.
-Also, in the **Graphical View**, choose **Trend** radio button to see the growth of given database instance over a period of time.
+5. Explore the pie chart to see the breakdown of database inventory by color-code percentages.
+Also, in the **Graphical View**, choose **Trend** radio button to see the growth of a given database instance over a period of time.

  ![](images/Em_Config_Compliane_dbtrends_Image_3.png " ")